beehive-lab/TornadoVM/assembly/src/docs/18_CUDA.md

 **Step 3:**
 Install TornadoVM as described [here](1_INSTALL.md).
-Build TornadoVM and run `tornado --devices`.
-The output should look like this:
+Build TornadoVM with the `PTX` backend selected and run `tornado --devices`.
+The output from a build containing both backends (PTX and OpenCL) should look like this:
 ```
    Number of Tornado drivers: 2
    Total number of devices  : 1